Welcome to Creative Veges 101 where I take you on a journey of learning how to:

 This is so easy and is another way to use a tray of roasted diced pumpkin.
 Although you don’t have to roast or even cook the pumpkin before adding it to the saucepan but you would need to extend the cooking time.
 Once again I do not use liquid oil in this dish – and NO one ever complains!
 The trick is to put the onion, garlic, ginger, spices and chopped tomatoes in the saucepan first and gently cook – no oil needed.

 When I lived in a remote village in Thailand a few years ago, my daughter and I were rather limited in healthy comfort foods.
 Enter pumpkin pancakes!
-There was always an abundance of pumpkin and eggs, and I was able to source quick oats (no rolled oats or any other gluten-free flour!).
+There was always an abundance of pumpkin and eggs!
+I have since modified them to be 100% plant-based.
 Keep one cup portions of cooked pumpkin in the freezer for a weekend breakfast treat.
+Top with fresh fruit and coconut yogurt for a real indulgence.